nicolasbauw/asm-arm-cat/README.md

 # cat command written in ARM assembly (linux)

 This is a very basic ```cat``` command written from scratch in 32 bits ARM assembly.
-It just opens a file and displays it (max size 2k).
+It just opens a file and displays it.

 The source shows how to:
 - use command line arguments